mollyic/MRI_qa/README.md

 ### BIDS database search
 Filtering of input files is possible with the use of 4 terminal arguments.
 By default mriqa will only search for structural T1w, T2w and FLAIR scans in the 'anat' folder

-1. File id: Filter input dataset by string using a space delimited list
+1. **File id**: Filter input dataset by string using a space delimited list
 ```
 python3 mriqa.py --file_id preproc
 python3 mriqa.py -id preproc grappa
 ```
-2. Modality: Filter input dataset by modality using a space delimited list
+2. **Modality**: Filter input dataset by modality using a space delimited list
 ```
 python3 mriqa.py --modalities T1w
 python3 mriqa.py -m T1w FLAIR
 ```
-3. Session: Filter input dataset by session ID using a space delimited list
+3. **Session**: Filter input dataset by session ID using a space delimited list
 ```
 python3 mriqa.py -ses 01 02
 ```
-4. Subject ID: Filter input dataset by subject ID using a space delimited list
+4. **Subject ID**: Filter input dataset by subject ID using a space delimited list
 ```
 python3 mriqa.py --sub_id 1005
 python3 mriqa.py --s 1005 4005